nataliep3/DATA4380-LLM-NP/README.md

 ### Conclusions

-After increasing the amount of research papers used for summarization and comparison, there were less excellent and less below average ratings, but not a significant change in the mean of the ratings (a 0.02 change from 25 to 50 papers).
-I believe the size of data the LLM was given significantly hurt the performance of the models, alongside comparing different models that are both newer and older than GPT-3.5-turbo.
+Increasing the dataset size from 25 to 50 papers resulted in fewer extreme ratings but only a slight improvement in average score (0.02 increase).
+The limited size of the training data and the choice of model likely impacted performance.
+Future work could explore newer or larger models beyond GPT-3.5-turbo.

 ### Future Work